Apple takes top spot in Chinese smartphone market - data firm

-Apple Inc has shipped the most number of smartphones in China in the fourth quarter, overtaking Samsung Electronics Co Ltd and homegrown companies such as Xiaomi for the first time, according to data firm Canalys.
+Apple Inc (AAPL.O) has shipped the most number of smartphones in China in the fourth quarter, overtaking Samsung Electronics Co Ltd (005930.KS) and homegrown companies such as Xiaomi [XTC.UL] for the first time, according to data firm Canalys.

 Apple's iPhone 6 and 6 Plus launched last September have proved to be popular in Asia despite being costlier than most handsets.